ceph/ceph/doc/man/8/rbd.rst

      support for cloning and is more easily extensible to allow more features in the future.

-.. option:: --size size-in-M/G/T
+.. option:: -s size-in-M/G/T, --size size-in-M/G/T

-   Specifies the size (in M/G/T) of the new rbd image.
+   Specifies the size of the new rbd image or the new size of the existing rbd image in M/G/T.  If no suffix is given, unit M is assumed.

-.. option:: --object-size B/K/M
+.. option:: --object-size size-in-B/K/M

-   Specifies the object size in B/K/M, it will be rounded up the nearest power of two.
-   The default object size is 4 MB, smallest is 4K and maximum is 32M.
+   Specifies the object size in B/K/M.  Object size will be rounded up the nearest power of two; if no suffix is given, unit B is assumed.
+The default object size is 4M, smallest is 4K and maximum is 32M.

 .. option:: --stripe-unit size-in-B/K/M

-   Specifies the stripe unit size in B/K/M.  See striping section (below) for more details.
+   Specifies the stripe unit size in B/K/M.  If no suffix is given, unit B is assumed.
+See striping section (below) for more details.

 .. option:: --stripe-count num